guidelines on HOUSE ALTERATIONS

 The original flat roof design includes hidden gutters, set back from the roof edge, that fed rain water into internal down pipes which were linked into the estate’s drainage system.
 These should be retained.
 New roofing felt must not reduce the size of the openings into the original downpipes.

-Where the efficiency of this system has decreased over the years, the installation of external hopper and downpipes connected to the estate’s surface water system is an accepted practice.
-Not every house will need this and a excess of the number of external downpipes is discouraged.
+Where the efficiency of this system has decreased over the years, the installation of external hopper and downpipes, which must be connected to the estate’s surface water system, is an accepted practice.
+Not every house will need this and an excessive number of external downpipes is discouraged.
 (They only replace the internal down pipe).

 Installation of external gutters at the front of houses is not acceptable.